-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 "I'm interested to see whether there is a compromise between the heights that would be contemplated by our official plan today versus the research needs of the farm."

+The farm is one of 19 agriculture research centres in Canada, covering more than 1,000 acres just southwest of the city core.
+It's nearly 140 years old and is a national historic site.

-Coun.
-Riley Brockington, whose River ward encompasses the Central Experimental Farm, said given the importance of agricultural research at the site, the city needs to make sure these proposals aren't handled as "one offs."
+River Coun.
+Riley Brockington, whose ward encompasses the farm, said given the importance of agricultural research at the site the city needs to make sure these proposals aren't handled as one-offs.

 "This is in the centre of the city.
 I think there are a lot of people who have a lot of different ideas of what this land could be used for.
 But, at the end of the day, agriculture research is very important," Brockington said.